dib-lab/2020-paper-sourmash-gather/manuscript.md

 The development of a parsimonious list of relevant genomes is convenient in the age of large reference databases with many redundant genomes.
+Building a parsominous list of covering genomes from large genome databases is an important feature of the min-set-cov approach.
+While most extant approaches rely on a short, curated list of non-redundant genomes,  ...
+With
+Scaled MinHash and sourmash awesomeness, it is now straightforward to routinely search millions of genomes and boil them down to mere dozens of genomes of relevance to a particular metagenome, following which more compute-intensive approaches can be used for detailed analysis.
+Of course large genome databases may suffer from problems of contamination etc etc but at least this approach gives us the option.
+(CTB refactor)

 Unlike Kraken-type approaches, min-set-cov analysis is not tied to taxonomic assignment of genomes; this leads to both computational